muawiya98/Presentation-Scoring/README.md

 # Presentation-Scoring
-# Presenter Evaluation Project

-The Presenter Evaluation Project is a system designed to evaluate presenters based on three metrics: eye contact, body movement, hand movement, and facial expressions.
+The Presentation Scoring Project is a system designed to evaluate presenters based on four metrics: eye contact, body movement, hand movement, and facial expressions.
 This project aims to provide an objective assessment of a presenter's performance to help them improve their delivery skills.

 ## Table of Contents